Access a printer-friendly PDF version here.

-Chlorine: A chemical that was used as a bleaching agent for fluff pulp.
+Chlorine: With the formula Cl2, it is a chemical that is used in many industrial processes and household products.
+In our context, it was used as a bleaching agent for fluff pulp and in the paper manufacturing process in general.
 Chlorine bleaching can create dioxins, which are also a substance of interest (SOI).
 Bleaching of fluff used in absorbent hygiene products is now chlorine free (TCF or ECF).

-Detected: Indicates a substance of interest (SOI) was found in a sample at a concentration that is above the detection limit of the analytical technique employed.
+Detected: Indicates a substance was found in a sample at a concentration that is above the detection limit of the analytical technique employed.
 It is possible for a substance to be present in quantities too low to be detected (below detection limits).

 European Chemicals Agency (ECHA): The driving force among regulatory authorities in implementing the European Union's chemicals legislation.

 Eco-label: A certification that identifies products or services as environmentally friendly.
-This commonly includes testing and evaluation of the products and their supply chain.
-Many disposable hygiene products in Europe have earned eco-labels, or are in the process of doing so.
+This commonly includes evaluation of the products and their supply chain.
+Many absorbent hygiene products in Europe have earned eco-labels, or are in the process of doing so.

-EDANA: The international association for the nonwovens and related industries, a trade organization that also includes manufacturers of disposable hygiene articles.
+EDANA: The international association for the nonwovens and related industries, a trade organisation that also includes manufacturers of absorbent hygiene articles.

 Elemental chlorine free (ECF): Indicates a bleaching process for fluff pulp, and the resulting fluff pulp, where the bleaching agents are free of elemental chlorine.
 (It may still include chlorine in other forms.)
-ECF can refer specifically to bleaching with chlorine dioxide or other bleaching agents that prevent the formation of certain SOIs.
+ECF can refer specifically to bleaching with chlorine dioxide or other bleaching agents.

 Ethanol: A specific type of alcohol, most commonly found in alcoholic beverages.